Starting a healthy diet

 And last but not least, the nibbles.

-Step Four: Did you eat any small things over the course of the day?
+Healthy Diet Plan Step 4: Did you eat any small things over the course of the day?

 Now that you’ve been over your day a few times in your head, it will be easier to remember any little bites or snacks you may have routinely grabbed.